 Start by mixing together your dry ingredients until combined.
-In a separate bowl, combine your wet ingredients and whisk together, until smooth.
-Next, combine the dry and wet ingredients and mix until combined.
-Using a rubber spatula, fold through the chocolate chips.
+Next, add the wet ingredients and mix well.
+Using a rubber spatula, fold through the chocolate chips if using them.

 Now, using your hands, form 12 balls of dough.
 Place them on a lined baking sheet and bake them for 10-12 minutes, or until lightly golden brown around the sides.
 Let the cookies cool on the sheet for 15 minutes, before carefully transferring to a wire rack to cool completely.